PRE-ARRIVAL & ORIENTATION

 - Student is under 18 at the time of travel.

-Additionally, fully vaccinated travelers must show results of a negative coronavirus test taken three days before their flight's departure from a foreign country traveling to the United States.
+Effective December 06, 2021 – all international travelers (regardless of vaccination status) must show results of a negative coronavirus test taken one day prior to their flight’s departure from a foreign country traveling to the United States.

 If neither vaccine exceptions apply to you and you remain unvaccinated, you may not be able to enter the US on the date of your scheduled travel.